xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 Labels:           run=curl
 ```

-- A Container Network Interface (CNI) plugin is essential for the enforcement of NetworkPolicies in Kubernetes.
+## Container Network Interface (CNI)

+- CNI plugin is essential for the enforcement of NetworkPolicies in Kubernetes.
 	- CNI plugins are responsible for configuring and managing the network interfaces of containers, which includes enforcing NetworkPolicies.
-	- When a NetworkPolicy is created, the CNI plugin is responsible for implementing the policy by configuring the necessary network rules to allow or deny traffic.
+	- When a NetworkPolicy is created, the CNI plugin is responsible for **implementing the policy by configuring the necessary network rules to allow or deny traffic**.
-	- When multiple NetworkPolicies are applied to a set of pods in Kubernetes, their effects are additive and cumulative.
+	- When **multiple NetworkPolicies** are applied to a set of pods in Kubernetes, their **effects are additive and cumulative**.
 This means that each policy builds upon the previous ones, creating a more complex set of rules that govern network traffic to and from the pods.
 The resulting policy is the combination of all the individual policies.
-- By default, a pod in a Kubernetes cluster without any NetworkPolicies applied to it can send and receive traffic from any source.
+- By **default**, a pod in a Kubernetes cluster without any NetworkPolicies applied to it **can send and receive traffic from any source**.
 This means that there are no restrictions on incoming or outgoing traffic, allowing the pod to freely communicate with other pods, services, and external networks.

 # Pod Disruption Budgets

+- PDB vs Replicas
-- Replicas ensure that a specified number of replicas (i.e., copies) of a pod are running at any given time, which helps maintain availability under normal operations.
-On the other hand, PDBs protect against disruptions by specifying the maximum number of pods that can be terminated within a certain time period, ensuring that a minimum number of replicas remain available even during disruptions.
+	- Replicas **ensure that a specified number of replicas** (i.e., copies) of a pod are **running** at any given time, which helps **maintain availability under normal operations**.
+	- **PDBs protect against disruptions** by **specifying the maximum number of pods that can be terminated** within a certain time period, ensuring that a **minimum number of replicas remain available even during disruptions**.
-- Pod Disruption Budgets (PDBs) ensure high availability of applications during **voluntary** disruptions, such as maintenance or node autoscaling.
+		- PDBs ensure **high availability** of applications during **voluntary disruptions**, such as maintenance or node autoscaling.
 Unlike replicas, which maintain availability under normal conditions, PDBs prevent excessive disruption during planned operations.
+		- PDB improves application stability during maintenance by **ensuring that a minimum number of pods remain available when nodes undergo voluntary disruptions**, such as upgrades, autoscaling, or planned maintenance, even when nodes are being drained or maintained.
-- Voluntary disruptions in Kubernetes refer to intentional actions taken by administrators, such as maintenance or upgrades, that may cause pods to be terminated or become unavailable.
+- **Voluntary disruptions** in Kubernetes refer to **intentional actions taken by administrators**, such as maintenance or upgrades, that may cause pods to be terminated or become unavailable.
 These disruptions are planned and executed by humans, hence the term "voluntary".
 - When you use the `kubectl drain` command on a node, it removes all running pods from that node and marks it as unschedulable to prevent new pods from being scheduled on it.
 This is typically done before performing maintenance or upgrades on the node.
-- A **Pod Disruption Budget (PDB)** improves application stability during maintenance by ensuring that a minimum number of pods remain available when nodes undergo voluntary disruptions, such as upgrades, autoscaling, or planned maintenance, even when nodes are being drained or maintained.

 #### **Demonstration**